BOA VISTA ULTRA TRAIL 2019 - Rules

 Each competitor must carry a backpack containing the compulsory food and equipment (indicated on the relevant page).

 Any adult of 18 years and over, male or female, regardless of nationality, that meets the requirements of the present rules and is in possession of a medical certificate attesting to their fitness to participate in this race, may enter the Boa Vista Ultra Trail.
 Italian athletes must provide a sports medical certificate issued by preferred sports medicine centres.
 Non-Italian athletes from nations where these centres do not exist, must provide a medical certificate attesting that they are fit for competition accompanied by a stress EKG carried out no more than three months before the start date of the event.
-The medical certificate must be issued no more than 60 days before the start of the event and must be presented during the technical/administrative verifications.
+The medical certificate must be issued no more than 60 days before the start of the event and must be presented during the technical/administrative verification.

 In all three races, every competitor – male or female – will be ranked in the overall classification relative to the finish-line they reach and without distinction of age or sex.
 Nevertheless, male and female classifications will also be drawn up independently of the overall classification.

-During the technical and administrative verifications, the organisers will provide each competitor with two numbered bibs which must be worn for the entire duration of the event: one at the back on your backpack and the other on the front of your top.
+During the technical and administrative verification, the organizers will provide each competitor with two numbered bibs which must be worn for the entire duration of the event: one at the back on your backpack and the other on the front of your top.
 Failure to comply with this instruction will result in penalties being applied (see relevant page).
 Please note that the bibs are worn for your protection and any interference with them will incur penalties.

 The Boa Vista Ultra Trail takes place over a single stage with a cut-off time of 40 hours for the Boa Vista Ultramarathon, 16 hours for the Salt Marathon and 10 hours for the Eco Marathon.
 Competitors must present themselves at the check points located along the route and indicated in the road book.
 The check points are a minimum distance of 9 km and a maximum distance of 15 km apart.